vissidarte/AgoraDynamicKey/README.md

 # AgoraDynamicKey

+This page describes the authentication mechanism used by the Agora SDK, as well as providing the related code for generating AccessToken (v2.1.0) or Dynamic Key (v2.0.2 or earlier).

 ## AccessToken

-AccessToken is more powerful than the original Dynamic Key.
-It can include several privileges in one token which can be sent to various services from Agora.
+AccessToken is more powerful than the legacy Dynamic Key.
+It encapsulates several privileges in one token to cover various services provided by Agora.

-AccessToken is available from SDK 2.1.0 or later.
+AccessToken is available as of SDK 2.1.0.

 Sample usage,